How do universities view gap years?

 DO: spend time 'discovering yourself'

-This could be time spent backpacking around Europe or further afield, getting involved in a local community project or even just learning a new skill or hobby.DON'T: waste it
+This could be time spent backpacking around Europe or further afield, getting involved in a local community project or even just learning a new skill or hobby.After my gap year I plan to study physics or do a degree apprenticeship in engineering!

 While you'll probably want to have fun during your gap year, try to do something that will add value to your time at university as well – it could help your application stand out.